 Getting to and from El Valle via Panama City is super easy.
 There is a direct bus that leaves from the main bus terminal in Panama City every 30 minutes.
 It’s about 2.5 hours and costs about $4.50.

-Heading back to Panama City you will need to catch the same bus, which will say “Panama - El Valle” in the window, from the main road in El Valle.
+Heading back to Panama City you will need to catch the same bus, which will say “Panama - El Valle” in the window, from the main road in El Valle De Anton.

 Getting to anywhere else is a little bit trickier.
 You need to catch a local bus to San Carlos (approx. 45 minutes) which passes through the main street every 20 minutes.
 From there, you need to wait at the bus stop on the highway for a bus to pass by.
 Depending on where you're heading to next the best options are usually a David or Santiago bound bus.

-I went to Boquete after El Valle and found the experience to be pretty easy, but also quite long.
+I went to Boquete after El Valle De Anton and found the experience to be relatively straightforward but quite long.
 Be prepared with some snacks or bring along some change to grab some on the way from the local vendors who hop on the bus.
 You can read a more detailed report of my trip here.